How To Treat Itchy Skin in the Elderly - featured image

 Special Care for Elderly Itching Skin

 As you age, your skin becomes less able to fight off irritants and allergens.
 This can lead to itchiness that lasts for days or weeks on end.
 Your skin may also become dryer and more sensitive, which makes it even more prone to itching.
-Dry skin is usually something common in older adults that leads to a cycle of frequent scratching that actually worsens the issue and increases the risk of infection.
+Dry skin is usually something common in older adults that leads to a cycle of frequent scratching.
+This actually worsens the issue and increases the risk of infection.

 But there’s good news: you don’t have to let constant itching control your life any longer!
 To keep your itchy skin at bay without resorting to scratching too much, try these tips: